Dismantling of fuel theft network in generator group in Guantánamo: What is known?

 Related videos:

-At least seven people have been detained in the municipality of Guantánamo for being part of an organized diesel theft network within the site of a 110 kV generator group, according to the Facebook profile "Guantánamo and its truth", which reported the case based on a follower's testimony.
+At least seven people have been arrested in the municipality of Guantánamo for being part of an organized network involved in diesel theft from a 110 kV generator, according to information from the Facebook profile "Guantánamo y su verdad", which reported the case based on the testimony of a follower.

 The theft and the concealed damage

-The volume of stolen diesel amounts to approximately 300 liters, but the actual damage is significantly greater.
+The volume of stolen diesel amounts to approximately 300 liters, but the actual damage is considerably greater.

-To hide the shortage, the authors filled the engines with water, which led to the contamination of around 900 additional liters of diesel that can no longer be used.
+To conceal the shortage, the authors filled the engines with water, which resulted in the contamination of around 900 additional liters of diesel that can no longer be used.

-The total impact on the available fuel thus exceeds 1,200 liters between what was stolen and what has been rendered unusable, a direct blow to the already precarious electricity generation in the province.
+The total impact on the available fuel thus exceeds 1,200 liters between what has been stolen and what has been rendered unusable, a direct blow to the already precarious electricity generation in the province.

-The network was not limited to theft; there was an organized chain to sell diesel in the informal market.
+The network was not limited to theft; there was an organized chain for marketing diesel in the informal market.

 In at least one of the operations, those involved shared more than 50,000 Cuban pesos, an amount that reflects the extremely high value that fuel has reached amid the energy crisis.